MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipalSynchronizationJobSchema.md

 ### -SynchronizationRules
 A collection of synchronization rules configured for the synchronizationJob or synchronizationTemplate.
-To construct, see NOTES section for SYNCHRONIZATIONRULES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for SYNCHRONIZATIONRULES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphSynchronizationRule[]